 You become a showrunner the same way you get to Carnegie Hall: practice, practice, practice.
 In this case, your instrument is a pen and paper (or, for those in the 21st century, your keyboard).

 Start by writing spec scripts and pilot scripts.
 What’s a spec script, you ask?
 Also known as a speculative screenplay, a spec script is an unsolicited script from a screenwriter that is either a fresh project or could be an episode in an existing series.
 The point of writing something unsolicited is the hope of having it optioned (and eventually purchased).

 To practice and hone your skills as a TV writer, start by working on original scripts.
 Then expand your writing style by creating scripts in the style of different popular TV shows to understand the syntax, cadence, and structure of series that work well.

 This will also help you figure out what genres you prefer writing.
 Are comedies easy for you to pen?
 Dramas?
-What about science fiction, horror, historical, etc.?
+What about science fiction, horror, or historical pieces?
 As you narrow in on what you enjoy and are good at, study shows in those categories and try writing scripts in those styles.

 Take classes.
 Network.
 Try to get an agent.
 Get work on the production side of TV.
 Prove that you’re great at what you do, and build a name for yourself.
 Work your way up that ladder.

 Like getting to the top of any field, it takes years of hard work—this is not an entry-level position and it’s not one you can just waltz into.
 Showrunners need to not only prove their writing chops, but also have lots of experience with the producing side of shows.
 And, of course, it’s often about who you know and who knows you.
 You have to prove yourself in many other capacities for someone to put you at the helm of what is sometimes a multimillion-dollar budget.